The core in random hypergraphs and local weak convergence: Preliminaries

-If $X$ is a $\cE$-valued random variable, we let $\cL(X)$ denote the distribution of $X$.
-For real numbers $y,z>0$ we let $\Po_{\geq z}(y)$ denote the Poisson distribution $\Po(y)$ conditioned on the event that it attains a value least $z$.
+If $X$ is a random variable on a space $\cE$, we let $\cL(X)$ denote the distribution of $X$.
+That is, $\cL(X)$ is a probability distribution on $\cE.$ For real numbers $y,z>0$ we let $\Po_{\geq z}(y)$ denote the Poisson distribution $\Po(y)$ conditioned on the event that it attains a value least $z$.
 Thus,

-Similarly, we let $\Bin_{\geq z}(m,y)$ denote binomial distribution $\Bin(m,y)$ conditioned on the event that the outcome is at least $z$.
+Similarly, we let $\Bin_{\geq z}(m,y)$ denote the binomial distribution $\Bin(m,y)$ conditioned on the event that the outcome is at least $z$.
 That is,